8 Great Rainy Day Activities With Kids

 When rain forces your children to stay indoors, keeping them entertained can be difficult.
 “Mom, I’m bored!” is something all parents have heard, especially on those days when you’re stuck inside.
-We came up with some boredom-busting activities to entertain your children on rainy days.
+Here are some boredom-busting rainy day activities designed to keep kids happy.

-- Homemade Play Dough: Making homemade play dough is a fun activity to do with children.
-Not only is it fun to make, but it is fun to play with.
-Best of all, homemade play dough is long lasting and nontoxic.
+- HOMEMADE PLAY DOUGH: Making homemade play dough is a fun activity to do with children.
+Not only is it fun to make, it’s fun to play with!
+Best of all, homemade play dough is long-lasting and nontoxic.
 Making homemade play dough is cheaper than buying Playdoh® and it doesn’t take very long to make.
-Here is a great recipe to make your own: http://livingwellmom.com/2012/02/easy-homemade-playdough-recipe.
+Here’s an easy homemade playdough recipe.

-- Homemade Instruments: Make homemade instruments with your children.
-You can make maracas by filling up an empty water bottle with rice or noodles or make the classic rubber band and tissue box guitar by following found at: http://www.instructables.com/id/Make-a-Rainy-Day-Tissue-Box-Guitar!—Great-for-Ki/?ALLSTEPS.
+- HOMEMADE INSTRUMENTS: Make homemade instruments with your children.
+You can make maracas by filling up an empty water bottle with rice or noodles or follow these directions to make a classic rubber band and tissue box guitar.

 - CAMPING IN THE LIVING ROOM: Pitch your tent or make your own with some blankets and your kids can sleep in it overnight!
 When children are stuck inside unable to enjoy the great outdoors, you can always bring the outdoor fun inside.
 You could even go all out and make s’mores in the microwave.

 - TEACH FAMILY RECIPES: Cooking dinner together is a fun and educational activity.
 Teaching your children kitchen safety and introducing them to cooking will help them develop many skills.
 They will learn how to use kitchen utensils and how to follow a recipe.
 Learning to cook also helps kids develop some independence.